 1. Starting with the rear tube, lean and insert the right end of the secondary air tube into the rear right channel hole.
+Then lift and insert the left end of the tube into the rear left channel.

-2. Align the notch in the left end of the tube with the key of the left air channel hole.
+Align the notch in the left end of the tube with the key of the left air channel hole.
+Using a " Wise grip " hold the tube and lock it in place by turning the tube as shown in DETAIL A. Make sure the notch reaches the end of the key way.

-- 3. With a pair of pliers, secure the tube with a cotter pin. - 4.
-Repeat steps 1, 2 and 3 for each tube.
-Put back the baffle in place before installing the front tube. - 5.
+- 3. Repeat steps 1 and 2 for the two tubes in the back then install the baffle before installing the two front tubes. - 4.
 To remove the tubes use the above steps in reverse order.

-Note that front and middle secondary air tubes (A) can be replaced without removing the baffle board (B).
+Note that secondary air tubes (A) can be replaced without removing the baffle board (B).